-Seungjin Whang is the Jagdeep and Roshni Singh Professor of Operations, Information and Technology, Stanford Business School.
+Seungjin Whang is the Jagdeep and Roshni Singh Professor of Operations, Information & Technology, Emeritus, Stanford Business School.
 He obtained a bachelor of engineering at Seoul National University, Korea (1974), master of arts (1983), master of science (1985), and PhD (1988), at the University of Rochester.
 He has been on the faculty of the Stanford Business School since 1987.
 His research interests include supply chain management and economics of information technology.

 He has published widely in academic journals including Management Science, Operations Research, and Information Systems Research (ISR).
 In 2005 his paper “Information Distortion in a Supply Chain: The Bullwhip Effect,” coauthored with H. Lee and P. Padmanabhan (1997), was elected to be one of the “top ten most influential” papers in Management Science in its 50 years of publications history.
 The same paper also ranked as the 4th most-cited paper among all papers published in Management Science.
 Its companion paper (with Hau Lee and V. Padmanabhan) was listed as one of the top 10 papers in classroom use among all published in Sloan Management Review (Dec 2013).
 In addition, his paper “Optimal Incentive-Compatible Priority Pricing for the M/M/1 Queue,” coauthored with Haim Mendelson (1990), was the 7th most-cited paper among the papers published in Operations Research between 1952 and Aug.
 2012.
 Also, his 2002 paper “e-Business and Supply Chain Management: An Overview and Framework,” (with Eric Johnson) was all time top paper for all papers in SSRN Jan 1997 through July 2014 in the topic area of Innovation & Operations.Mendelson (1990), was the 7th most-cited paper among the papers published in Operations Research between 1952 and Aug.
 2012.
 Also, his 2002 paper “e-Business and Supply Chain Management: An Overview and Framework,” (with Eric Johnson) was all time top paper for all papers in SSRN Jan 1997 through July 2014 in the topic area of Innovation & Operations.

 During 2006-2008 he served as senior editor to Information Systems Research.
 He teaches various courses in Supply Chain Management and has prepared cases on Tamagoya of Japan, Big Cola in Mexico, OnStar, POSCO, SAP R/3, Seven Eleven Japan, Toyota, and TSMC.
 He won Honorable Mention in Distinguished Teaching Award at the Stanford GSB in 1995-1996.
 At Stanford, he serves as codirector of the Stanford-NUS Executive Program.
 Outside, he serves on the advisory boards of Altos Ventures and Gilead Sciences.